jonleung/hexo-blog/source/_posts/Face-Mash.md

 If you combined photos of all your friends' faces, what would it tell you?
 That's the question I was curious about.

-What could you discern about the race of your friends, how about about gender?
+What could you discern about the commonality of gender of your friends, how about race?

 This is what emerged for my friends: